Deadline: Rolling basis

-The All-China Journalists Association, the Better Hong Kong Foundation and the East-West Center jointly launched the 1st China-United States Journalists Exchange in 2010 to increase and deepen public understanding of the two countries and their relationship.
-The program offers opportunities for six to seven Chinese journalists to travel to the United States and six to seven U.S. journalists to travel to China.
+The All-China Journalists Association, the Better Hong Kong Foundation and the East-West Center jointly launched the first China-United States Journalists Exchange in 2010 to increase and deepen public understanding of the two countries and their relationship.
+The programme offers opportunities for six to seven Chinese journalists to travel to the United States and six to seven US journalists to travel to China.

 United States, Canada, Germany

-The Arthur F. Burns Fellowship offers journalists from the United States, Canada and Germany the opportunity to report from and travel to each other’s countries and to share knowledge and professional expertise.
-The program is open to U.S., Canadian and German journalists between the age of 21-40.
-Applicants should have two years of professional, full-time journalism experience.
+The Arthur F. Burns Fellowship offers journalists from the United States, Canada and Germany the opportunity to report from and travel to each other’s countries to share knowledge and professional expertise.
+The programme is open to American, Canadian and German journalists between the age of 21-40 and applicants should have two years of professional, full-time journalism experience.

 Africa, Asia, Latin America, Caribbean

-This fellowship program is open to journalists from mainly developing countries in Africa, Asia, Latin America, and the Caribbean who have a commitment to international affairs and to conveying a better understanding of the United Nations to their audience.
-Fellowships are available to radio, TV, print and web journalists, aged 25 to 35, who are interested in coming to New York to report on international affairs during a session of the UN General Assembly.
-Fellowships run from early September to late November, and include the cost of travel and accommodations in New York, as well as a daily allowance.
+This fellowship programme is open to journalists from mainly developing countries in Africa, Asia, Latin America and the Caribbean who have a commitment to international affairs and conveying a better understanding of the United Nations to their audience.
+Fellowships are available to radio, TV, print and online journalists aged 25 to 35 who are interested in coming to New York to report on international affairs during a session of the UN General Assembly.
+Fellowships run from early September to late November and cover travel, accommodation and a daily allowance in New York.

 United States, Colombia, Qatar, the United Arab Emirates